yukikitayama/nodejs/README.md

 In NodeJS, `res.setHeader("Set-Cookie", "key=value");`.
 Then the key-value is stored in Cookies section in Application in Google Chrome developer tool of a specific URL.
 And the subsequent request will have this information.

+`req.get("Cookie")` is a string containing all the key-value pairs, so that we need to extract from this.

+## Session

+The information stored in backend like database.
+Use cookie to store ID of the session to associate a user to a session.
+ID is hashed and the backend can confirm it.

+`express-session`

+`connect-mongodb-session`

 ## Javascript

 `slice()` method copies an array.